FairTechCollective/project-butterfly-frontend/README.md

-# LitElement TypeScript starter
+# Project Butterfly

-This project includes a sample component using LitElement with TypeScript.
+This is the frontend application for Project Butterfly.

 ## Setup